sebapersson/PEtab.jl/docs/src/tutorials/sciml/starting_tutorial.md

 ## Parameter estimation (model training)

-SciML problems can be fitted using the same approaches as purely mechanistic models (e.g. multi-start local optimization with a quasi-Newton method).
-In practice, SciML problems often benefit from optimizers commonly used for ML models, such as `Adam` optimizer.
+SciML problems can be fitted using the same approaches as purely mechanistic models (e.g. multi-start local optimization with a quasi-Newton method using `calibrate`).
+In practice, SciML problems often benefit from optimizers commonly used for ML models, such as the `Adam` optimizer.

 This tutorial sets up a training loop with `Adam` from [Optimisers.jl](https://fluxml.ai/Optimisers.jl/stable/).
 Like most optimizers, `Adam`